-Susan Lewis is the bestselling author of over forty books across the genres of family drama, thriller, suspense and crime.
+Susan Lewis is the internationally bestselling author of fifty books across the genres of family drama, thriller, suspense and crime.
 She is also the author of Just One More Day and One Day at a Time, the moving memoirs of her childhood in Bristol during the 1960s.
-Following periods of living in Los Angeles and the South of France, she currently lives in Gloucestershire with her husband James, stepsons Michael and Luke, and mischievous dogs Coco and Lulu.
+Following periods of living in Los Angeles and the South of France, she currently lives in Gloucestershire with her husband, James, and her dog, Mimi.

 I was born in 1956, in Bristol.
 My father was a Welsh miner, a poet, an engineer and a thinker.
 My mother was one of 13 children who, at 20, persuaded my father to spend his bonus on an engagement ring instead of a motorbike.
 We were a normal, happy, nuclear family, living in a spanking new council house on the outskirts of town – my mother’s pride and joy.
 But we were going to do better, my mother had made up her mind about that.
 My father, an unabashed communist, was writing a book, I was signed up for ballet, elocution, piano and eventually a private boarding school, and my brother, (the real great love of my mother’s life) was going to succeed at everything he set his mind to.

 I was 9 and my brother 5 when my mother died of cancer.
 She was 33, my father was 37, and he never married again.

 I went to the boarding school, a rogue little pupil in amongst all the posh girls, with their plummy voices, rich parents and exotic tales of faraway places.
 I yearned for my mother and father, but it was for the best, I was told.
 My father couldn’t bring me up on his own.
 However, I believed he could, and because no one would listen to my pleas for freedom, I took it upon myself to get expelled.
 It took a while, and I had rather a fabulous time achieving it, and by the time I was thirteen I was back in our little council house with my father and brother.